meshplay/meshplay/docs/_data/notes/meshplay-models.md

 ## Design Goals

-The goal is to have a model for Meshery that:
+The goal is to have a model for Meshplay that:

 1. Sets a foundation for the project to build and expand on (are versioned).
 2. Facilitates a consistent way of communicating between multiple components.